Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

+The factor with the largest number of derivatives is kept in the weighted \(L^2\) norm.
+Multiplying by the source weight \(r^{(1+\delta)/2}\) gives the dyadic factor \(R^{-1/2+\delta/2}\).
+Since \(\delta<1\), the dyadic square sum is dominated by the far-field \(r^p\) and local-energy pieces contained in \(\mathcal X_K\).
+Leibniz' rule proves \eqref{eq:far-null-product-bilinear}, and the multilinear estimate follows by placing only one factor in the top-order weighted \(L^2\) norm and all remaining factors in the lower-order \(L^\infty\) norm.
+The charged statement follows from the same estimates after expanding commutators with the fixed Coulomb connection; each coefficient is a bounded multiplier with one additional power of decay for each derivative. \end{proof}

-\begin{theorem}[Nonlinear scattering from the linear package] Let $k\ge 6$ and assume that the scalar potential $P$ satisfies Assumption~\ref{asumsiP}.
+\begin{theorem}[Transfer principle] Fix a top order $K\ge10$ and set $k:=K-4$.
+Assume that the scalar potential $P$ satisfies Assumption~\ref{asumsiP}.
 Let $m^{2}\ge 0$ be the mass parameter in Assumption~\ref{asumsiP} (equivalently, in \eqref{eq:potential-structure}).
-Let $(\mathcal D,g)$ be an admissible stationary black-hole exterior in the sense of Definition~\ref{def:admissible-exterior} satisfying $\Lin_{k}^{(m)}$ in the sense of Definition~\ref{def:lin-package-massive}.
-Assume that the admissible Lorenz-gauge initial data on $\Sigma_{\tau_{0}}$ are \emph{charge-free} (Definition~\ref{def:charges}) and have sufficiently small order-$k$ energy.
-Then there exists $\varepsilon_{*}>0$ (depending only on $k$, the fixed geometric parameters of $\mathcal D$ in Definition~\ref{def:admissible-exterior}, on $N_{P}$, and on finitely many constants $C_{P,j}$ in \eqref{eq:Q-growth}) such that every such data set with energy $\le \varepsilon_{*}$ generates a unique global smooth Lorenz-gauge solution $(A,\phi)$ on $\mathcal D$, with curvature $F=\dd A$.
+Let $(\mathcal D,g)$ be an admissible stationary black-hole exterior in the sense of Definition~\ref{def:admissible-exterior}.
+Suppose that the estimates $\Lin_{K}^{(m)}$ of Definition~\ref{def:lin-estimates-massive} hold on this exterior.
+Assume that the admissible Lorenz-gauge initial data on $\Sigma_{\tau_{0}}$ are \emph{uncharged} (Definition~\ref{def:charges}) and have sufficiently small order-$K$ energy.
+Then there exists $\varepsilon_{*}>0$, depending only on $K$, on the fixed geometric parameters of $\mathcal D$, on $N_{P}$, and on finitely many constants $C_{P,j}$ in \eqref{eq:Q-growth}, with the following property.
+Every smooth such data set with order-$K$ energy at most $\varepsilon_{*}$ generates a unique global smooth Lorenz-gauge solution $(A,\phi)$ on $\mathcal D$, with curvature $F=\dd A$.
+By completion, the solution and scattering maps extend continuously to the corresponding energy spaces.
 All implicit constants in the conclusions depend only on the same parameters.